Rheba Crawford: Career

 Crawford was briefly a reporter at the Atlanta Constitution as a young woman.
 In the 1920s, she edited the Salvation Army publication The Young Soldier, at the church's national headquarters in New York, and was called "the Angel of Broadway" because she was a constant and striking presence at prohibition and moral hygiene rallies in Times Square.
 After she was arrested in 1922 for blocking traffic, she resigned from Salvation Army work.
 The character of Sarah Brown in the 1950 musical Guys and Dolls is based in part on Crawford in these years.

 Crawford was appointed director of the California State Department of Social Welfare in 1931, and held office until 1934, when she became assistant pastor at the Angelus Temple.
 She became a popular if controversial preacher from the Angelus pulpit, and gave "reckless, explosive" political sermons on local radio broadcasts.
-Her work supporting Angelus head pastor Aimee Semple McPherson soon became contentions, and by 1937 the pair exchanged multiple public accusations of libel, slander, blackmail and defamation, in what Time magazine called "an ugly squabble".
+Her work supporting Angelus head pastor Aimee Semple McPherson soon became contentious, and by 1937 the pair exchanged multiple public accusations of libel, slander, blackmail and defamation, in what Time magazine called "an ugly squabble".
 McPherson settled with Crawford, out of court, for an undisclosed sum.
 Crawford founded a new church in 1936, with plans for expansion.

 In her later years, Crawford worked with the Los Angeles County Department of Senior Citizens Affairs.